Skip to main content

 Top 3 Detractors from Relative Performance

 • Entegris, Inc. (ENTG) – ENTG lagged during the year with more pronounced weakness in the second half.
 Management extended the recovery timeline for semiconductors due to sluggish demand in older technologies and the timing of new nodes.
-That said, ENTG benefits from the higher amount of materials needed for new technologies and is winning business as its products deliver faster yield times.
+That said, ENTG continues to benefit from the higher amount of materials needed for new technologies and is winning business as its products deliver faster time to yield.
 We remain attracted to the industry’s high barriers to entry, limited competitors, and high switching costs.

 Sector Influence